What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Background

+Competency frameworks are useful tools for human resource management (i.e. recruitment, performance improvement) and educational development (i.e. new training programs and curriculum development in universities) ~\cite{CIPD,Spencer1993}.
+Competency frameworks highlight different competencies required for a profession and link these competencies to skills and knowledge.
+According to Diana Kramer "competencies are skills, knowledge and behaviours that individuals need to possess to be successful today and in the future" ~\cite{Sanghi2016}.
+This definition frames our discussion of competency in this paper.

+Competency frameworks help governmental and non-governmental organizations keep track of the type of skills their employees/general public need in the short and long term.
+Educators use these frameworks to update existing curricula and develop appropriate learning objectives.
+On the other hand, business leaders and human resource professionals use these frameworks for their recruitment practices.

-O*NET is United State's national program for collecting and distributing information about occupations\cite{Administration}.
-O*NET contains O*NET-SOC taxonomy which defines 923 occupations and they are linked to a list of competencies based on their "content model".
-The content model consists of six elements including worker characteristics, worked requirements, experience requirement, occupational requirements, workforce characteristics and occupational specific information.
-Searching the taxonomy for "ethics", "machine learning", "data", "security". and "privacy" leads to minimal results such as "information security analysis", "data scientist and "database architect".
-There are no occupation titles such as machine learning engineer/researcher or data/AI ethics manager.
+Today's existing competency frameworks do not sufficiently represent roles and competencies of a responsible AI practitioner.
+For example, O*NET is United State's national program for collecting and distributing information about occupations ~\cite{Administration}.
+O*NET-SOC is a taxonomy that defines 923 occupations and they are linked to a list of competencies.
+Searching the taxonomy for "ethics", "machine learning", "data", "security", and "privacy" leads to minimal results such as "information security analysis", "data scientist and "database architect".
+The dataset do not include occupation titles such as machine learning engineer/researcher or data/\ac{AI} ethics manager.

-ESCO, the European skills, competencies, qualifications and occupation is the European and multilingual equivalent of US's O*NET \cite{EuropeanCommission2022}.
+ESCO, the European skills, competencies, qualifications, and occupation is the European and multilingual equivalent of US's O*NET ~\cite{EuropeanCommission2022}.
 ESCO contains 3008 occupations and 13890 skills.
-ESCO's classification has three categories: occupation, skills and competencies, and qualifications.
-Searching for the above terms lead to some more relevant results such as computer vision engineer, ICT intelligent system designer, policy manager, corporate social responsibility manager, ethics hackers, data protection officer, chief data officer and ICT security manager.
-However, it is clear that newer occupations relevant to AI and AI ethics are not well-covered.
+Searching for the above terms leads to more relevant results such as computer vision engineer, ICT intelligent system designer, policy manager, corporate social responsibility manager, ethics hacker, data protection officer, chief data officer, and ICT security manager.
+However, emerging occupations relevant to \ac{AI} and \ac{AI} ethics have not been well-represented in these established, Western competency frameworks.